Coriander Essential Oil

 - Method of Extraction: Steam Distillation

-- Reproductive: Soothes menstrual cramps, hormonal imbalances, increases estrogen levels, increases vaginal secretions, and helps with frigidity.
+- Reproductive: soothes menstrual cramps, hormonal imbalances, increases estrogen levels, increases intimate secretions, and helps with frigidity

 - Scent Profile: Mid note with a mild, sweet, warm, floral and peppery aroma